protontypes/LibreSelery/README.md

 # OpenCelery <img align="middle" src="./docs/celery_logo.svg" width="128">
-> Fund people in your git project.
+> Support people in your git project.

 [![Actions Status](https://github.com/protontypes/opencelery/workflows/docker_run/badge.svg)](https://github.com/protontypes/opencelery/actions)

+## Contribution
-Constributors on the master brach of OpenCelery will and get emails from coinbase.
-OpenCelery will never send a URL in the note.
+Constributors on the master branch will get emails with cryptocurrency.
+We will never send a URL in the note.

 ## Usage
 OpenCelery is still not released and in experimental status.

 1. Install with [docker](https://docs.docker.com/install/linux/docker-ce/ubuntu/):